Chippo90/Software-and-AI/README.md

 Duplicate File Detection: Implement a feature to find and manage duplicate files.

-Advanced Classification: Use machine learning to automatically categorize files (e.g., "Invoices," "Photos," "Source Code").
+Advanced Classification: Use machine learning to automatically categorize files.

 **7. License**